 Dr. Ben Burbridge holds degrees in Art History from the University of Sussex (B.A.
 Hons., M.A.) and The Courtauld Institute of Art (Ph.D.).
 From 2008, he held the position of Visiting Lecturer at The Courtauld Institute, before joining the University of Sussex as a Lecturer in 2011.

 Burbridge has extensive experience developing research projects with museums, galleries and arts organisations.
 His curated exhibitions include We Are Witnessing the Dawn of an Unknown Science (Permanent Gallery, Brighton, 2007); No Passaran!
-Robert Capa and the Spanish Civil War (Charleston Farmhouse Gallery, Firle, 2007); The Daily Nice Take Away (Kunsthaus, Essen, 2010); and the 2012 Brighton Photo Biennial, Agents of Change: Photography and the Politics of Space.
-A forthcoming exhibition at London's Science Museum focuses on the 'traffic' of early scientific photography.
+Robert Capa and the Spanish Civil War (Charleston Farmhouse Gallery, Firle, 2007); The Daily Nice Take Away (Kunsthaus, Essen, 2010); the 2012 Brighton Photo Biennial, Agents of Change: Photography and the Politics of Space; and Revelations: Experiments in Photography (Media Space at The Science Museum, London and the National Media Museum, Bradford, 2015).
 Burbridge's experience as a curator has led him to work on exhibitions with artists and photographers including Omer Fast, Ed Clarke, Jason Larkin, Corinne Silver, Thompson and Craighead, John 'Hoppy' Hopkins, and Jason Evans.

 Burbridge is Co-Director of the University of Sussex’s Centre for the Visual: a pioneering research centre aimed at fostering inter-disciplinary dialogues around visual culture.
 The Centre works closely with institutional partners such as Tate, Brighton Photo Biennial, The Science Museum and the BFI to organise research projects, talks, events and exhibitions.
 Burbridge is also the co-founder of Ph, an AHRC-funded network of more than thirty UK-based academics working with photography.
 Ph have worked collaboratively on projects including Either/And (in partnership with the National Media Museum, Bradford) and 'Ph Curates' (in partnership with The Photographers' Gallery, London).